nxrmrz/bank-app/README.md

 I then encapsulate information to protect it.
 For example, an account instance encapsulates its number, balance and transactions.
 A customer instance encapsulates its list of accounts.
 Most variables are private and where mutable, have getters and setters so we can extend to perform additional validation (i did minimal input validation where relevant via `assert()` methods here), or authentication checks, or apply more business logic in the future (i.e. adding interest in certain accounts).
 I would also have invested more time into Exception raising/handling in a mature application.

-Each class is constructed with as much of the SOLID principles in mind, so that they can subclassed to their specific entities, or made to be an interface, depending on the requirement.
+Each class is constructed with as much of the SOLID OOP principles in mind, so that they can subclassed to their specific entities, or made to be an interface, depending on the requirement.
 In a future scenario, where the factory pattern applies for example, we'd have:
 - `Bank` can have certain bank branches
 - `Customer` can be a `ChildCustomer`, `AdultCustomer`, `BusinessCustomer`, etc
 - `Account` can be `SavingsAccount`, `CheckingAccount`, etc